 Click on the small image to the right of a story to enlarge it.
 Close by clicking cross at the top right corner of image.
-Follow links by clicking on yellow arrows.
+To access our profile on the South Cheshire Chamber of Commerce web site click their logo (not yet operational).
+Follow other links by clicking on yellow arrows.

 Twin towns news

 Crewe Town marked Liberation Day in Mâcon

 Crewe Town Council entrusted the honour of attending Liberation Day to former Crewe Town Councillors, Diane and Simon Yates, as they travelled to Crewe’s Twin Town of Mâcon to mark the 75th anniversary of the Liberation of Mâcon during World War 2.
 A ceremony marking the anniversary took place on 4th September 2019.
 Full details here